jfrog/charts/stable/distribution/UPGRADE_NOTES.md

 ## Upgrade from 4.x to 5.x and above (Chart Versions)

-* JFrog Distribution v2.x is only compatible with JFrog Artifactory v7.x.
-To upgrade, you must first install JFrog Artifactory 7.x
+* JFrog Distribution v2.x is only compatible with JFrog Artifactory v7.x and To upgrade, you must first install JFrog Artifactory 7.x
 * It is recommended to upgrade to the latest available chart versions. **Important** All the breaking changes should be resolved manually, see [changelog](https://github.com/jfrog/charts/blob/master/stable/distribution/CHANGELOG.md).

 * Upgrading to 7.x (chart version)